-Microdeep™️ is the first microfluidics microscope allowing continuous measurements of the morphology and concentration of micro-organisms.
+Microdeep is the first microfluidics microscope allowing continuous measurements of the morphology and concentration of micro-organisms.
 While we started by focusing on micro algae, all organisms ranging between 1μm and 1mm are possible.

-We have designed, manufactured and connected a machine extremely simple to operate, yet completely versatile.
+We have designed, manufactured and integrated a machine extremely simple to operate, yet completely versatile.
 This patent pending technology offers three layers in a single, small footprint package: a microscope, a simple fluidic network with two peristaltic pumps (one for the solution to analyze, one for eventual dilution), and electronics to manage the pumps and sensors, capture images and send them to an iPad or a Mac for processing.

-Microdeep™️ is not limited to spirulina detection.
+Microdeep is not limited to Spirulina detection.
 Actually, we are actively pursuing other species and/or models.
 Basically, anything that can be seen with a ×10, ×20, ×40 microscope objective can be identified and counted.
 Microdeep™️ uses state-of-the-art YOLO models for object detection.
-One can further use our ToolZ app to label data, export them in YOLO format to train a model, and import the resulting model in Microdeep™️.
+One can further use our ToolZ app to label data, export them in YOLO format to train a model, and import the resulting model in Microdeep.

 The goal is simple: monitor your medium, conditions, the growth of the algae, and all that is left is to optimize the nutrients.